 Sometimes, things seem complicated when you are a newbie to any domain, especially, the WordPress world.
 One of the biggest problems that bloggers find is how to change WordPress file permissions.
 It’s not easy if you’ve just started with your blog, and terms like Linux permissions, looks like from another world.

-Don’t worry, every blogger, even, the most popular webmasters forget that one day, they were unable to do things easier than changing the file permissions.
-However, most of them forget to help others who need the help in a step by step guide.
+Don’t worry, every blogger, even, the most popular webmasters forget that one day.
+They were unable to do things easier than changing the file permissions.
+However, most of them forget to help others who need help in a step by step guide.
 In this post, you will learn how to change the WordPress file permissions in easy steps, and you will be able to help others.

-The main reasons to open your WordPress files and edit permissions is when you can’t upload images, get the white screen of death or in other cases to set up and correct some issues in your blog.
+The main reason to open your WordPress files and edit permissions is when you can’t upload images, get the white screen of death.
+Or in other cases to set up and correct some issues in your blog.
 Before starting, it is better to know that every file in your blog has its own permissions setting.

 This is a safe method to secure your site and never allow people and scripts from the outside of your blog to edit and change files and especially PHP files.

 Changing WordPress file permissions

 Using the cPanel file editor

 Every web hosting company has a file editor option or similar function to let you view, edit, and update your blog files.
 All you have to do is to login into your cPanel account.
 It’s the software that lets you manage your blog files, and your login details are sent the first time when you signed up for a web hosting account.